AdobeDocs/pass.en/help/concurrency-monitoring/cm-usage-reports.md

 ## Prerequisites {#usage-rep-prerequisites}

 In order to access the Concurrency Monitoring Usage Reports product, a customer must first contact the Concurrency Monitoring [Support Team](mailto:tve-support@adobe.com) and they will carry out the necessary steps to allow you access to the API product.
+More details on [CMU API Access](/help/concurrency-monitoring/cmu-api-access.md).

 ## General Report Metrics & Breakdowns {#general-rep-metrics-breakdown}